sassoftware/viya4-deployment/docs/CONFIG-VARS.md

 ### Storage for AWS

 When `V4_CFG_MANAGE_STORAGE` is set to `true`, viya4-deployment uses the [EBS CSI driver](#ebs-csi-driver) to create two elastic block storage based storage classes with the default names of `gp3-vol-mq` and `gp3-vol-pg`.
 The volume type for both storage classes defaults to `gp3`.
 For EKS clusters, RabbitMQ makes PVC requests to create block storage persistent volumes using the `gp3-vol-mq` storage class while Crunchy Postgres makes PVC requests to create block storage persistent volumes using the `gp3-vol-pg` storage class.
 Viya4-deployment also creates the `sas` storage class using the csi-driver-nfs Helm chart.
-If a jump server is used, viya4-deployment uses that server to create the folders for the `astores`, `bin`, `data` and `homes` RWX Filestore NFS paths that are outlined below in the [RWX Filestore](#rwx-filestore) section.
+If a jump server is used, viya4-deployment uses that server to create the folders for the `astores` and `bin` RWX Filestore NFS paths that are outlined below in the [RWX Filestore](#rwx-filestore) section.

 ### Storage for Azure